Visit the famous sights of Singapore, including the Merlion and Marina Bay Sands, on this great walking trail around the edge of Marina Bay.

 Key Information: Open 10-7 every day.
 Exhibits are ticketed separately and mostly S$18 each (with a discount for multiple exhibits) or slightly cheaper if booked via Klook*.
 Cafe inside.

-The ArtScience Museum (Website, Tripadvisor Reviews*) is within and underneath the strange white lotus flower structure on the water.
+The ArtScience Museum (Website) is within and underneath the strange white lotus flower structure on the water.
 The architecture is much more impressive from the outside.
 Most of the exhibits are in the basement, not in the lotus structure, so you don’t really get to see it.
 There’s also a nice cafe on the ground floor with some views over the Marina.

 Future World is the only permanent exhibition, with the others changing every year.
 Future World has several different interactive artworks to explore.
 They are all interactive and the artworks continuously evolve and regenerate depending on how you interact with them.
-For example, in one room you can move around house and train stations blocks and new roads and railways be will be created depending on where you place them.
-In another artwork, you can draw a picture then scan it in and your artwork will be rendered in 3D in the larger artwork on the wall.
+For example, in one room you can move around house and train station blocks, and new roads and railways will be created depending on where you place them.
+In another artwork, you can draw a picture and then scan it in.
+Your artwork will be rendered in 3D in the larger artwork on the wall.